bhanuprakasheagala/litecode/litecode/lexer/README.md

 ├── src/                # Source files for the lexer
 │   ├── main.cpp        # Main program to test the lexer
 │   ├── Scanner.cpp     # Lexer implementation
-└── CMakeLists.txt      # Build configuration for the lexer module

 ```

 - **`lexer/inc/`**: Contains the header files for the lexer, including error reporting, token definitions, and scanner interface.